 Much of the guidance that I provide for kids in music lessons seems somehow to be tied to snack foods – cookies, cake and ice cream.
-This teacher tip is no exception. :0)
+This post is no exception.

 One of the challenges kids have in performing their pieces is knowing how long to hold that last note.
 Knowing how to balance the length of that note with the style and length of the piece is certainly a challenge for all of us.
 Our goal is to make the listener feel satisfied.